Gheorghe Pintilie: Downfall

+Legacy

-The Pintilies had two adoptive children: Radu, who died at some point in the late 1970s or early 1980s, and Ioana, who trained as an architect and settled in Israel.
+Pintilie was buried with full honors at the Ghencea Military Cemetery.
+He was survived by his two adoptive children: Radu, who died at some point in the late 1970s or early 1980s, and Ioana, who trained as an architect and settled in Israel.
 Ana Toma lived through the anti-communist revolution of 1989 and died in 1991, alone and almost completely blind.
 "Pantiușa" himself preserves a negative image with the Romanian public and scholarly community.
 A fictionalized version of him appears briefly in Gabriela Adameșteanu's 2010 novel, Provizorat, where he rapes a female prisoner, the Iron Guard-sympathizing Sorana.
 The same year, Constantin Popescu Jr. released his film Portrait of the Fighter as a Young Man, noted for highlighting Pintilie as the main villain, and for accurately depicting his methods.

 Câmpeanu suggests that, like Georgescu, Pintilie was Dej's man within the "forces of repression", helping the Caransebeș prison faction (rather than the larger PCR) establish full control over Romania.
 As rated by Tismăneanu, Bodnarenko and Nicolschi were "Soviet spies", whose cooperation with Dej remains key in understanding how the Securitate and state terrorism could emerge in Romania.
 He argues: "Communist crimes were carried out by real-life humans (if we may call them humans).
 Pantiușa was one of these great criminals."
 In a 2010 interview, Ioana Pintilie (married Constantin) defended her adoptive father and mother against such verdicts: "it hurts me that people who had known these two folks never wrote so much as a phrase about there being some humanity to them".